scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ![create_dashboard](./dashboard_6.png)

-Click the "Save" button the  to save you changes.
+Click the "Save" button to save you changes.

 Proceed similarly with the other widgets (the gauge to display the temperature and the odometer to display the number of passengers).